citusdata/citus_docs/tutorials/multi-tenant-tutorial.rst

         updated_at timestamp without time zone NOT NULL
     );

-Next, you can create primary key indexes on each of the tables in order to ensure uniqueness and data consistency.
+Next, you can create primary key indexes on each of the tables just like you would do in PostgreSQL

 ::